HSUAN221/NTUSTCFDLAB/README.md

 2.**variables_module.f90**

-Numerical values for the mesh size, Re number and what kind of B.Cs to be defined in the main program 'variables_module.f90'.
+Numerical values for the non-uniform mesh size, Re number and what kind of B.Cs to be defined in the program 'variables_module.f90'.

 <pre><code>